StefanosTzaf/OS/3_assignment/README.md

 Function of the bar:

     Everything starts with initializer call.
 After initializer is called, receptionist is made as mentioned.
 Also some visitors are made and executed.
 Receptionist at first is suspended in its semaphore while there is not work do.
-Whenever wakes up, cheks if the bar is about to close, otherwise is starting preparing orders with the with policy FCFS.
-If there is an order to serve updates statistics and sleepfor a random time in the interval given.
+Whenever wakes up, checks if the bar is about to close, otherwise is starting preparing orders with the with FCFS policy.
+If there is an order to serve updates statistics and sleeps for a random time in the interval given.
 Then receptionist awakes the visitor sitting in the chair with the order just prepared.

     Visitor: Visitor is created by initializer or by the command line (both choices available).
 Visitor checks if bar is closing so as no